 Consultation with the group was fruitful and interesting.
 All of us helped each other.
 It allowed us to be focused, and contributed to our strength and personality structure.
 Each of us had a final framework and a clear objective, and used each other to find the way there.
-Group dynamics and individual contribution of each team member is remarkable.”
+Group dynamics and individual contribution of each team member is remarkable.

-The concept of team work, consultation and discussion built dynamics that had a strong effect on the students.
-By the student words: Thinking process took time, first I did not understand the mission and what exactly is expected of me, but after consulting with my team we were able to begin to formulate ideas.
-And in another student’s words: Personally I found this work more accessible, understandable and clear worded than previous works.
-This is because the way in which instructions are detailed in the table, numbered step-by-step, greatly helped me.
+The concept of team work, consultation, and discussion built dynamics that had a strong effect on the students.
+In one student’s words: “The thinking process took time.
+At first I did not understand the mission and what exactly was expected of me, but after consulting with my team, we were able to begin to formulate ideas.”
+And in another student’s words: “Personally I found this work more accessible, understandable, and clear worded than previous works.
+This is because the way in which instructions are detailed in the table, numbered step-by-step, greatly helped me.”

-As seen in students reflections, VR combines cognitive, emotional and psychomotor skills.
+As seen in student reflections, VR combines cognitive, emotional, and psychomotor skills.
 One can make mistakes while in VR platforms without having physical ill consequences.
-It seems that VR allowed students to experience the needs of peers to be encouraged and it supported them by allowing them to be expressed freely.
+It seems that VR allowed students to experience the needs of peers so as to be encouraged, and it supported them by allowing them to be expressed freely.

-Vicarious experience (self-modeling)
+Vicarious Experience (Self-modeling)

-Usually this refers to the success of other that is seen in the eyes of the individual and serves as a motivational boost that assists in challenges to overcome.
-First students felt difficulties “...when the course instructor introduced the task I was very frustrated feeling no control over it and I could not cope.”
-Then seeing their peers success helped them foster their own success.
+Usually this refers to the success of the other that is seen in the eyes of the individual and serves as a motivational boost that assists in challenges to be overcome.
+At first the students experienced difficulties as in “...when the course instructor introduced the task I was very frustrated feeling no control over it and I could not cope.”
+Then seeing the success of their peer, they were helped in fostering their own success.
 “First it is important to note that in this course I discovered my strengths and weaknesses.
 Tasks were very hard for me but I saw my friends within the group succeed.
-This helped me to cope with the tasks”.
-Their success in fulfilling the task at hand was accompanied by social success of working in teams. ”hink about the process I went through the course, both personally and socially.
+This helped me to cope with the tasks.”
+Their success in fulfilling the task at hand was accompanied by the social success of working in teams.
+“Think about the process I went through in the course, both personally and socially.
 That set me is the experience of working in groups I had not done before.”

-Enactive mastery (performmance outcomes)

-Since success nurtures further success, it serves as the core requirements for developing self efficacy.
-At the end of the course students produced an “educational creation”.
-The final piece brought the concept of success.
+Enactive mastery (performance outcomes).
+Since success nurtures further success, it serves as the core requirements for developing self-efficacy.
+At the end of the course, students produced an “educational creation,” a final piece that brought about the concept of success.
 Students related to their experience as follows:

-“First I will say that the course "Educating for the future” demanded from us to use all higher order thinking skills.
+First I will say that the course "Educating for the future” demanded from us to use all higher order thinking skills.
 For us as students this is important, necessary, useful and comprehensive.
-Although we had many difficulties, ultimately, to my great joy, I was able to overcome them and did the job the best way possible for me anyway”.
+Although we had many difficulties, ultimately, to my great joy, I was able to overcome them and did the job the best way possible for me anyway.

-In another student's expression: “I think VR can help students change their way of thinking positively and not give up.
+In the words of another student: “I think VR can help students change their way of thinking positively and not give up.
 The hard work started with easy and low level requirements and gradually allowed for success and achievement.
-It was worth all the efforts”.
+It was worth all the efforts.”